Breast Cancer

 Melatonin has been shown to inhibit several types of cancers, especially hormone-related cancers such as breast cancer.
 This may be due to its ability to reduce the number of cellular estrogen receptors, which reduces the production of cell-multiplication factors.
 The immune-modulating properties of melatonin appear to convey additional anti-cancer properties.
 It has been shown to support the use of interleukin-2 in anti-cancer therapy, especially under conditions of controlled lighting.
 Many animal studies have demonstrated an increase in tumor growth rates in animals whose pineal glands have been removed.

 Positive results have been shown with melatonin on its own and in combination with interferon, tumor necrosis factor, and tamoxifen.
-These preliminary results are quite encouraging as approximately 30% of the patients taking anywhere from 10-50mg daily (at 8pm) experienced improvements in survival time and quality-of-life assessments.
+These preliminary results were quite encouraging as approximately 30% of the patients taking anywhere from 10-50mg daily (at 8pm) experienced improvements in survival time and quality-of-life assessments.
 [Brit J Cancer 7l(4): pp.854-56, 1995]

 Testing for estrogen, progesterone and testosterone may help to properly evaluate breast and ovarian cancer risk.
 Some estrogens, as well as testosterone, may aggravate the risk whereas progesterone has a protective effect.